 First of all, congratulations on the new job.
-Relocating to a new town for a new job is one of the most exciting reasons to call the moving trucks, especially if the job is a big step up in salary or prestige.
-Depending on your particular situation, there are multiple ways to tackle the biggest question you’ll face: “Where am I going to live?”
+Relocating to a new town for a new job is one of the most exciting reasons to call moving services, especially if the job is a big step up in salary or prestige.
+Depending on your particular situation, there are multiple ways to tackle the biggest question you’ll face: “Where am I going to live?

 If it hasn’t come up yet, check with your company regarding their corporate housing options.
 These are more common at bigger places,, so if you’re working for a Fortune 500 company, there’s a better chance that they’ll have furnished corporate housing options available as soon as you arrive in town.
 Many corporate apartments are even located close to your new workplace, so you won’t have to worry about a ridiculously long commute on your first day of work.
 If your assignment is only going to last a year or two, a corporate apartment should be the perfect fit.
 But even if it’s a permanent assignment, you’ll have enough to think about when you’re learning the ropes and settling in at your new office.
 A fully-furnished apartment for the first year or so of your stay can allow you to focus on the job at first, then move to more settled housing once you’ve fully gotten your feet underneath you.